A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: Preliminaries: Acyclic and faithful causal models

 \end{example}

 In classical and non-classical causal structures alike, conditional independences play an important role.
 For instance, in the Bell causal structure, irrespective of the nature of $\Lambda$, we have $X\indep B|A$ and $Y\indep A|B$.
 Expressed in terms of probabilities these are the no-signalling constraints.
-The concept of \emph{d-separation} developed by Geiger~\cite{Geiger1987} and Verma and Pearl~\cite{Verma2013} provides a method to read off implied conditional independence relations from the graph, both in classical and non-classical causal structures.
+The concept of \emph{d-separation} developed in \cite{Geiger1987, Pearl1988, Geiger1990, Verma1988} provides a method to read off implied conditional independence relations from the graph, both in classical and non-classical causal structures.
 It is defined as follows.

 \begin{definition}[Blocked paths] Let $\mathcal{G}$ be a DAG in which $X$ and $Y\neq X$ are nodes and $Z$ be a set of nodes not containing $X$ or $Y$.
 A path from $X$ to $Y$ is said to be \emph{blocked} by $Z$ if it contains either $A\longrsquigarrow W\longrsquigarrow B$ with $W\in Z$, $A\longlsquigarrow W\longrsquigarrow B$ with $W\in Z$ or $A\longrsquigarrow W\longlsquigarrow B$ such that neither $W$ nor any descendant of $W$ belongs to $Z$, where $A$ and $B$ are arbitrary nodes in the path between $X$ and $Y$. \end{definition}